Tag: Lyrian Knights

 Standard Bearer

 Before each engagement, a knight is honoured by being allowed to carry the order or chapter’s standard into battle.
-These are usually junior knights and it is a covetted position carrying a lot of prestige.
+These are usually junior knights and it is a coveted position carrying a lot of prestige.

 Knight Errant